Niklaaus/assessment/README.md

 4. Test the API :
     * API URL ->  localhost:\<port>/api/calculate
     * method -> post
+    * Authentication : Basic.
+Make sure to add `Authorization` header with any of the user credentials mentioned in the data.sql.
+For example : `Authorization: Basic dXNlcjpwYXNzd29yZA==`
     * sample request body:
         > {
     "items": [